Automated Ballistic Databases: IBIS, NIBIN, EBIS and INTERPOL IBIN

 Last updated:

 A single fired cartridge case recovered from a homicide scene in Chicago may be the key to a second homicide two months earlier in Detroit, a robbery in Cleveland, and a carjacking in Indianapolis, if all four cartridge cases were generated by the same firearm.
-Before automated ballistic databases existed, connecting those four cases required either a coincidental tip that the same weapon was involved, or a firearms examiner physically handling all four exhibits in the same session.
-The probability of that chain of events was low.
+Automated ballistic databases make that connection systematic, not accidental, by turning a 3D surface scan of each exhibit into a ranked candidate list reviewed by a human examiner.

-The dominant commercial platform worldwide is the Integrated Ballistic Identification System (IBIS) produced by Forensic Technology Inc. (now part of Ultra Electronics after acquisition), which operates in two configurations: BulletTRAX-3D HD for fired bullets and BrassTRAX-3D HD for cartridge cases.
+The dominant commercial platform worldwide is the Integrated Ballistic Identification System (IBIS) produced by Forensic Technology Inc. (acquired by LeadsOnline LLC in 2023, having previously been held by Ultra Electronics), which operates in two configurations: BulletTRAX-3D HD for fired bullets and BrassTRAX-3D HD for cartridge cases.
 IBIS systems form the technical backbone of the US NIBIN network (operated by ATF since 1999), the European EBIS network (co-ordinated through ENFSI), and the INTERPOL Ballistic Information Network (IBIN).
 This convergence on a single technology platform has created technical interoperability between national databases that would otherwise be incompatible, though policy and legal barriers to cross-border data sharing remain significant.
+The 3D toolmark comparison methods that underpin IBIS surface imaging are examined as a broader forensic physics topic.

 The Forensic Technology IBIS TRAX-3D HD system consists of an acquisition workstation where a trained technician mounts the bullet or cartridge case exhibit, a structured-light or optical interferometry scanner that captures the surface at sub-micrometre height resolution, and a correlation server that compares the captured surface against the database records.